kriskowal/gtor/README.md

 Imagine a plane with space and time.
 If you rotate an array from the space axis to the time axis, it would become a stream.
-The order of the contained values is important, and every value is significant.
+The order is important, and every value is significant.

 Consumers and producers are unlikely to process values at the same rate.
 If the consumer is faster than the producer, it must idle between receiving